 Something to think about

 It’s easy to be fearful of foreigners and even more so when they are part of an occupying army.
 Yet looked at from Cornelius’ point of view, his actions are amazing.

 He is far from home, part of an occupying force, among a people who do not want him there.
 He will have been schooled to crush opposition.
 However here he is, giving generously to those in need and in continual prayer.

 But there is another hero, unnamed in the story: who had brought him to such faith?
 Was it a fellow Roman or a Jew he had encountered?
 Who are the unnamed people in our journey of faith?

 Something to do

 Think about people in your neighbourhood who help others and build up the community, but are not from our faith or background.

-What can I do to join in and support them?
-Are there groups of people who I naturally distrust or fear?
+What can you do to join in and support them?
+Are there groups of people who you naturally distrust or fear?
 Perhaps it is time to look beyond the label to the God-created human inside.